My Big, Fat, Greek Cooking Class!

 Tom and Penny W.

-Cost for each class is $80 per person/per class (taxes and supply fees included).
+Cost for each class is $85 per person/per class (taxes and supply fees included).
 Recipe booklets are included, and wine is served to those 21 years of age and older.
-Foods
+Foods prepared in

 class are served